-Unfortunately, three new deaths, all in Fraser Health, have raised the total fatalities to 155 individuals who have died.
+Unfortunately, three new deaths, all in Fraser Health, have raised the total fatalities to 155.

-There aren’t any new healthcare or community outbreaks and the Lions Gate Hospital outbreak is now over but there remain 14 longterm care facilities and two acute-care facilities with active outbreaks.
+There are no new health-care or community outbreaks and the Lions Gate Hospital outbreak is now over, but there remain 14 long-term care facilities and two acute-care facilities with active outbreaks.

 A cumulative total of 2,042 cases have recovered, which is 81 percent of the total cases.

-Although local cinemas turning to drive-ins as an alternative to attendees sitting in movie theatres has evoked a sense of nostalgia, new health orders will make some changes for the COVID-19 era to prevent the spread of the virus.
+Although local cinemas turning to drive-ins as an alternative to movie theatres has evoked a sense of nostalgia, new health orders will make some changes for the COVID-19 era to prevent the spread of the virus.

-While the health order restricting gatherings to a maximum of 50 people remains in place in B.C., the order has been amended to stipulate that 50 vehicles is the maximum amount that can be present at drive-in events.
+While the health order restricting gatherings to a maximum of 50 people remains in place in B.C., the order has been amended to stipulate that 50 vehicles as the maximum number that can be present at a drive-in event.